Moqume/Background-Manager-WP/readme.txt

 * Multiple _Image Sets_ to select a random image from
 * Override the _Image Set_ for each Post, Page or Custom post type
 * User defined display interval between the background images (timed slideshow)
-* Fade-in/fade-out effect between the different background images displayed
+* Optional transition effects between the different background images displayed:
+    * Fade-in/Fade-out (Crossfade)
+    * Slide (Top, bottom, left or right)
+    * Cover (Top, bottom, left or right)
 * Pre-defined background overlays
 * Enable or disable the background images on the Front page, Error pages, Custom post types, etc.
 * Optional thumbnail/information tab for the visitor to learn more about the background